webdriverio/selenium-standalone/docs/API.md

 `opts.drivers` map of drivers to run along with selenium standalone server, same as `selenium.install`.

-`opts.ignoreExtraDrivers` only loads and starts drivers explicity specified.
+`opts.ignoreExtraDrivers` only loads and starts drivers explicitly specified.

 `opts.basePath` sets the base directory used to load the selenium standalone `.jar` and drivers, same as `selenium.install`.